 Along similar lines, even if you don’t speak Spanish or German at work, speaking and reading in a new language can get your brain thinking in totally new ways.
 (Here are five fun ways to give it a whirl.)

 30. Take on a Side Project

-Start that funny Tumblr you’ve always wanted to, sell your wares as a consultant in your field, or start an Etsy store.
+Start that funny Tumblr you’ve always wanted to, sell your wares as a consultant in your field, or open an Etsy store.
 It’ll give you a good challenge outside of your day job—not to mention some cold, hard cash.
 (Here’s how to set it up in 24 hours.)

 31. Go Pro Bono

 Use some of your free time to do some work for a nonprofit or early-stage startup with a mission that you’re really excited about.
 This will give you a chance to grow your skills (or potentially learn new ones) and remind you why you loved your work in the first place—plus, it could even turn into an exciting, full-time opportunity down the line.

 32. Get a New Job

 If you’ve tried everything and are still bored at your current gig, it’s probably time to look for a new one.
 Start making a list of your favorite companies, polishing up your resume, and getting some informational interviews on the calendar.
 On that note: